purush7/os_setup/README.md

-## This repos contains script to reproduce the os environment needed
+## This repos contains script to reproduce the raspberry-pi(arm64) environment needed